resbaz/nectar-cloud-lessons/Lessons/Lesson_VII/Lesson_VII.md

 ## Be paranoid!

->  “Paranoid?
-Probably.
-But just because you're paranoid doesn't mean there isn't an invisible demon about to eat your
-> face.” ― Jim Butcher, Storm Front
+>  “Just because you're paranoid, don't mean they're not after you” ― Nirvana, [Territorial Pissings](http://www.azlyrics.com/lyrics/nirvana/territorialpissings.html)

 And it is a scary world out there: the minute you put a server onto the internet, automated scanners start probing it for weaknesses.